Stab-in-the-back myth: Equivalents in other countries

 Parallel interpretations of national trauma after military defeat appear in other countries.
 For example, it was applied to the United States' involvement in the Vietnam War and in the mythology of the Lost Cause of the Confederacy.
+In Turkey, the Ottoman Empire's successor state, similar narratives accusing Ottoman Christians of conspiring against the empire with the United Kingdom and Russia are promoted to justify the Armenian, Greek, and Assyrian genocides.